-Project Title Project Scope Sponsoring Local Public Agency Project Type ODOT PID (if assigned) Activity Category Metropolitan Transportation Plan Project ID or Status Right-of-Way Authorization Date Complete Streets / Smart Streets / NEPA Verification Consultant Authorization Date Pedestrian, Bicycle, Transit, and Digital Infrastructure Components Award Contract Date Applicant Contact Information Date Funds are Needed (if no construction proposed) Applicant Contact Information Name Date Funds are Needed (if no construction proposed) Source, Amount, and Percent of Phase Subtotal: •• Name Source, Amount, and Percent of Phase Subtotal: Name Address Source, Amount, and Percent of Phase Subtotal: Preliminary Engineering Name Address Phone Number Source, Amount, and Percent of Phase Subtotal: Preliminary Engineering Right-of-Way Name Address Phone Number E-mail Address Source, Amount, and Percent of Phase Subtotal: Preliminary Engineering Right-of-Way Construction
+Project Title Project Scope

+Sponsoring Local Public Agency Project Type

+ODOT PID (if assigned) Activity Category

+Metropolitan Transportation Plan Project ID or Right-of-Way Authorization Date

+Status

+Complete Streets / Smart Streets / NEPA Consultant Authorization Date Verification

+Vormodion

+Pedestrian, Bicycle, Transit, and Digital Award Contract Date

+Infrastructure Components

+Applicant Contact Information Date Funds are Needed (if no construction proposed)

+Name Source, Amount, and Percent of Phase Subtotal:

+Address Preliminary Engineering

+Phone Number Right-of-Way

+E-mail Address Construction

+Facility Name Other Costs

+Project Limits (From-To) Total Cost

+Project Length Cost Estimate Methodology

 After reviewing the Screening Applications for eligibility and completeness, MORPC staff will confirm the selected Activity Category.
 The AFC will consider the forecast of available funding and the new funding requests and direct the staff to advise each sponsor about the competitiveness of their applications and recommend which ones are good candidates to submit Final Applications.
+Additionally, staff will consult with the AFC regarding each screening application's compliance with MORPC's Complete Streets Policy, Smart Steets Policy, and NEPA.
+Any projects found not to comply with these policies or NEPA will be advised to revise their project scope before submitting a final application.
 If a sponsor submits more than one Final Application, the sponsor will provide a priority ranking of the applications.